Teaching and Learning

 Please note that these overviews should be read in conjunction with our Curriculum and Teaching and Learning policies which outline our approach to delivering the curriculum.
 All learning is underpinned by our school vision and the aim of developing children’s learning skills of stickability, creativity, teamwork and reflecting.

-Physical education is crucial in providing children with the knowledge needed to live a healthy, social and active life and here at Westfields Junior School, we ensure that children are exposed to a wide variety of sporting activities.
+Encouraging physical activity is crucial in providing children with the knowledge needed to live a healthy, social and active life and here at Westfields Junior School, we ensure that children are exposed to a wide variety of sporting activities.
 Each class is allocated 2 hours of curriculum PE a week: 1 hour of indoor activity (gymnastics or dancing) as well as 1 hour of outdoor activity, which is determined by the sporting calendar.
 During this time, children are given the skills needed to develop agility and co-ordination, make and apply decisions that will not only affect them but also their team, evaluate and improve performance and most importantly an understanding of how to achieve a healthy and active lifestyle.

 Understanding themselves as learners and believing that learning is a process that everyone can improve at is crucial to children developing as resilient, purposeful learners able to persevere and solve problems.
 In order to achieve this and work towards our mission for children to be well-equipped for their futures, our curriculum is underpinned by the development of learning skills across the school.
 We focus on developing aspects of teamwork, creativity, reflecting and stickability in the way that activities are planned, in the language of the classroom and in the way that learning is modelled to children.
 Each half term there will be a learning skill that each class is particularly aiming to develop, as well as using and developing the others to best effect for the task and challenge at hand.